danielgraviet/startup/README.md

 ### Key features

 - Login Feature
-    - users are shown a random cat fact, or funny cat gif.
+    - users are shown a random cat fact, or funny cat gif after entering user name and password.
 - Real-Time Messaging
     - you can chat with others in real time using WebSocket Technology
     - "Cat Typing..." indicator shows that someone is typing